veekooFIN/GigatronTTL/README.md

 ---------------------------------------------------------------------------------------------------------------
+std versions take this time, but x / extended versions take double that time!

 gfx mandelbrot uses floating point and takes 2 hours 5 minutes to draw the screen.

 gfx julia uses floating point and takes 1 hour 50 minutes to draw the screen.